resonancellc/DS-Map/README.md

 The following tools are included so far:
 * DS Map
 * DS Script
-More will likely follow.

 ## Supported Games
-Not all of the games are supported yet, although I'd like the to be.
+Not all of the games are supported yet, although I'd like them to be.
 * Pokémon Diamond (English)
 * Pokémon Pearl (English)